-

 What is the relevant legislative framework?

 In the UK, cartel activity is considered both a civil and criminal offence.
-The corporate civil liability is set out in Chapter I of the Competition Act 1998 and the criminal cartel offence for individuals is set out in section 188 of the Enterprise Act 2002.
+The civil offence is set out in Chapter I of the Competition Act 1998 (CA98), and the criminal cartel offence, which applies to individuals, is set out in section 188 of the Enterprise Act 2002 (EA02).

-The offence applies in respect of arrangements both to make or implement such agreements or to cause such arrangements to be made or implemented.
-Moreover, the offence will be committed irrespective of whether the agreement reached is actually implemented by the undertakings.
+The offence applies in respect of arrangements to make or implement such agreements or to cause such arrangements to be made or implemented.

 -